jpaprakis/projects/README.md

 ###Assignment 3: Google Scholar Regex Scraper
 Regex scraper that scrapes HTML data from Google Scholar author pages, formats & prints it to the screen.

 *Note: Only works with Google Scholar Author pages from the summer, not the newest format.
-An old sample page "output1.html" has been hard-coded into the code for running purposes.
+An old sample page "output1.html" has been hard-coded into the input for demonstration purposes.

 ###Assignment 2: Command Line File System
 Replica of a standard Unix command line file system with basic command functionality.

 Possible Commands:

 -mkdir (dir name)

 -ls

 -cd (dir)

--echo (text) > (filename)  **this will overwrite what is in the current file at filename (if exists) with text -echo (text) >> (filename) **this will append what is in the current file at filename (if exists) with text -cat (filename)
+-echo (text) > (filename)  **this will overwrite what is in the current file at filename (if exists) with text

+-echo (text) >> (filename) **this will append what is in the current file at filename (if exists) with text

+-cat (filename)